Airbus leadership under fire as crisis deepens

 The more pressing question, some company watchers say, is whether Enders will complete his current mandate and stay through 2018.

-Enders, who turns 59 this month, has said he is focused solely on his 2019 mandate.
+Enders, who turns 59 this month, has said he is focused solely on his mandate to 2019.
 He recently won the board’s backing amid a flurry of negative press reports.

 That in turn has raised speculation whether his deputy and long-time internal rival Fabrice Bregier will ride out the storm and fulfill a long-held ambition to succeed Enders.